Skorobište: History

 functioned, supported financially by Ottoman Ministry of Education(Maarif Vekâleti).
 The inhabitants strictly did not marry with Turks.

 The toponyms of the surrounding fields and areas, many of which are not of Slavic origin, suggest that the original population was Aromanian.
 This is supported by historical traces such as Romance place names associated with the Aromanian population in the area and the existence of an old Roman church.

 The first Albanian families settled in Skorobište around the 15th century marking the start of significant demographic changes in the village.
 Ajdar from the Kastrati tribe arrived from Bele near Kukës with his sons Bajrë, Mulë, Sejdi, and Abaz, establishing a foothold for Albanians in the region.
 Shortly afterward, Rexhë from the Krasniqi tribe followed with his sons Jusuf and Tahir from the Highlanders of Gjakova.
 Over time, more families arrived, including the brothers Bal, Sal, and Ali from the Shala Tribe of Isniq.
 Bal and Sal were Christians, while their brother Ali was a converted Muslim.
 From Ali, the later surname Alija originated in the village.
 Later, a Christian Bulgarian family from Chirpan joined the community, settling in the Shala neighborhood.
 This family integrated into the village’s culture and landscape, contributing to the diversity of the region.

 In the next wave of settlement, the Sopoti Brothers from Diber, Gjafer and Shaban, arrived and established their lineage in the village.
 Today, the descendants of Gjafer are known as Xhaferi, while those of Shaban are known as Shabani, reflecting their ancestry.

-An Family from the Kryeziu Tribe also settled in Skorobište.
-The first member of this family, named abde, founded a separate line whose descendants are also named Shabani, though they have no direct kinship with the Shabani family from the Sopoti lineage.
-Around 1915 they leaved Skorobishte and where going to Lubizhdë, where they changed their name to Ramadani.
+An Family from the Kryeziu Tribe with roots from Puka, Albania, also settled in Skorobishtë.
+The first member of this family, named Abdë, founded a separate line whose descendants are also named Shabani, though they have no direct kinship with the Shabani family from the Sopoti lineage.
+Around 1915 they leaved Skorobishtë and where going to Lubizhdë, where they changed their surname to Ramadani, the earliest descendants who settled in this village were Safet and Latif Ramadani.

 A significant part of the current residents of Skorobishte trace their origins to the village of Mushnikova in the municipality of Prizren.
 After 1875, a woman named Emina Xhaferi returned to the village after her husband lost his life in the wars between the Ottoman Empire and Bulgaria.
 She returned with her three sons – Mislim, Skender, and Memish – as she was unable to support herself alone and settled near her family in Skorobishte.
 Today, there are a total of 29 families living in Skorobishte with origins in Mušnikovo, all belonging to the Thaçi clan.

 In the 1950s, Sait Ali Rexhaj from Kabash moved to Skorobište.
 His descendants now form three families and belong to the Thaçi clan of Kabash.